 Fair value is a market-based measure considered from the perspective of a market participant rather than an entity-specific measure.
 Therefore, even when market assumptions are not readily available, the Company's own assumptions are set to reflect those that market participants would use in pricing the asset or liability at the measurement date.
 The Company uses prices and inputs that are current as of the measurement date, including during periods of market dislocation.
 In periods of market dislocation, the observability of prices and inputs may be reduced for many instruments.
-This condition could cause an instrument to be reclassified from Level 1 to Level 2 or from Level 2 to Level 3.
+This condition could cause an instrument to be reclassified from Level 2 to Level 2 to Level 3.